 - Analytics databases are precisely developed for data storage to sustain and manage analytics—for example, Teradata and Greenplum.

 - Data warehouse applications aren’t exactly a kind of storage database, but several dealers now offer applications that offer software for data management as well as hardware for storing data.
 For example, SAP Hana, Oracle Exadata, and IBM Netezza.

-- Cloud-based databases can be hosted and retrieved on the cloud so that you don’t have to procure any hardware to set up your data warehouse.
-For example, Amazon Redshift, Microsoft Azure SQL, and Google BigQuery.
+- Cloud-based databases can be hosted and retrieved on the cloud so that you don’t have to procure any hardware to set up your data warehouse—for example, Amazon Redshift, Google BigQuery, and Microsoft Azure SQL.

 2. Extraction, Transformation, and Loading Tools (ETL)

-ETL tools are central to a data warehouse architecture.
+ETL tools are central components of an enterprise data warehouse architecture.
 These tools help with extracting data from different sources, transforming it into a suitable arrangement, and loading it into a data warehouse.